Hungary in the Eurovision Song Contest 2014

-Hungary participated in the Eurovision Song Contest 2014 in Copenhagen, Denmark.
+Hungary was represented at the Eurovision Song Contest 2014 in Copenhagen, Denmark.
 Their entry was selected through the national competition A Dal, organised by the Hungarian broadcaster Magyar Televízió (MTV).
 András Kállay-Saunders represented Hungary with the song "Running", which qualified from the first semi-final and placed 5th in the final, scoring 143 points.
 It is the second best position ever for Hungary, after 4th place in their debut year 1994.

 Before Eurovision

 A Dal 2014

 A Dal 2014 was the third edition of A Dal which selected the Hungarian entry for the Eurovision Song Contest 2014.
 Thirty entries competed in the competition that consisted of three shows which commenced on 25 January 2014 and concluded with an eight-song final on 22 February 2014.
 All shows in the competition were broadcast on m1 and Duna TV World.

 Format

 The format of the competition consisted of six shows: three heats, two semi-finals and a final.
 The six shows took place at MTVA studios in Budapest and were hosted by Éva Novodomszky and Gábor Gundel Takács, with Levente Harsányi and Krisztina Rátonyi conducting backstage interviews.
 Last year's winner, ByeAlex, also took part in the show as a digital commentator, providing reports and facts regarding the competition.
 The three heats, held on 25 January 2014, 1 February 2014 and 8 February 2014, each featured ten entries with six advancing to the semi-finals from each show.
 The semi-finals, held on 15 and 16 February 2014 during A Dal-hétvége (A Dal-weekend), each featured nine entries with four advancing to the final from each show.
 The final, held on 22 February 2014, selected the Hungarian entry for Copenhagen from the eight remaining entries.